python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_1a_print_and_inputs.md

 ![varmouseover.png](https://github.com/python-can-define-radio/python-course/blob/main/resources/misc/varmouseover.png?raw=true)

 In the above image we see when I moved the mouse over the `ans` variable the popup is saying `(variable) ans: str` which means that this variable is of the type string.
-Try mousing over a few variables in the next few examples to find out their type.
+Try mousing over variables in the next few examples to find out their type.

 ```python3
 ## Try this.
 It will give an error.
 If it doesn't, please ask an instructor.